deg/express-stormpath/docs/social_login.rst

 Facebook Login
 --------------

-To use Facebook Login you must create a Facebook Application, this is done through their Developer site.
+To use Facebook Login you must create a Facebook Application.
+This is done through their Developer site.
 In the next few minutes I'll walk you through *everything* you need to know to support Facebook login with your app.